eicospike/tonecode/README.md

 User Log
 ========

+TODO:force auto detection of bitrate, prob just look for single peak fft....

 some baud is in testing however appears to be working fine

-100
-200
-400
-?

 Up to 12k bps and transmiting 100% from the minimal testing I have done.
 Bumping the rate to 24k bps seams to be imposible to make a decent fft of that little data.
 Possibly look at pulling